You will find an example of a post with custom fields when you install b2evolution:

 Defining custom fields

-You can define custom fields in the Post Type Form.
+You can define custom fields in the Item Type form.

 Sample field names and corresponding field indexes: